trestles/statistical-rethinking/outline.md

   #### 7 Interactions
   - 7.1.
 Building an Interaction p211
   - 7.2.
 Symmetry of the linear interaction p223
+    - 7.2.1 Buridan's interaction p223
+    - 7.2.2 Africa depends on ruggedness p224
+    - Figure 7.6 The other side of the interaction between ruggedness and continent p225
   - 7.3.
 Continuous interactions p225
+    - 7.3.1 The data p226
+    - 7.3.2 The un-centered models p226
+      - Rethinking: Fighting with your robot p229
+    - 7.3.3 Center and re-estimate p230
+      - 7.3.3.1 Estimation worked better p231
+      - 7.3.3.2 Estimates changed less across models p231
+    - 7.3.4 Plotting implied predictions p232
   - 7.4.
 Interactions in design formulas p235
   - 7.5.
 Summary p236
   - 7.6.
 Practice pp236